Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 • Obesity

-Hormonal changes during puberty and pregnancy can cause flare-ups.
-It often starts in late infancy or adolescence and usually clears up by age 30.
+Hormonal changes during puberty and pregnancy can make keratosis pilaris worse.
+It usually starts in late childhood or the teen years and often gets better or goes away by age 30.

 Dry skin - Eczema - Ichthyosis (extremely dry skin) - Hay fever